ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 if ``-XLinearTypes`` is turned on.

 This proposal only introduces a new type for functions.
-It does not affect the runtime system, optimization passes or code generation.
+It does not take advantage of these new types to perform new optimisations or better code generation.

 Definition
 ~~~~~~~~~~